NoFussComputing/ansible_collection_phpipam_scan_agent/docs/projects/ansible/collection/phpipam_scan_agent/scanner.md

 _See below for the variable details_

+### phpIPAM API

+The scanner component requires API access to phpIPAM.
+THe API user that is used, must only be given read only access to the API.

 ### Variables

 The variables described below, if optional the value specified here is the default value.
 Any variable that can be set via environmental variables have the variable name enclosed in `[]`